RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

 This particular question will also involve merge sort (in a pretty different way than the one you did on your lab) so if you don't recall how that algorithm worked from 220 you might get a quick refresher.

+## Semaphores

+* Semaphores, including waits and posts
+* Concurrent algorithms we've talked about like producer consumer, reader/writer, and dining philosophers

+### Semaphore specific advice

+* Always feel free to ask if you feel you do not understand what is correct and incorrect behavior
+* Note that it's frequent that the output looks correct but there are still concurrency bugs
+* You can use sleeps to adjust timing and try and evidence weird concurrency conditions BUT never rely on sleeps to make your code work
+* Don't decide up-front how many semaphores you need - step through the various cases adding semaphores as they are required
+* Think hard about edge cases and deadlocks - usually your code will not evidence these kinds of problems in testing
+* Never allow two concurrent threads to modify a variable or a thread to read a variable while in an inconsistent state
+* Busywaits and weird semaphore functions are never needed to solve the problem

+### How we will grade

+Each semaphore problem will be worth 20 points

+* You can get 5/20 points if your semaphore-based solution reliably produces correct output with the given data (and small modifications).
+0 points if doing this requires weird sleeps or other hacky non-general purpose code.
+* You can get 10/20 points you did above and your solution is plausible and does not do something obviously bad.
+It's impossible to enumerate every obviously bad thing but here's a big one : having multiple concurrent threads modify a global variable.
+Basically this is for solutions that basically are OK but miss some edge cases.
+* You can get 15/20 points if you have a fully working solution but you utilize busywaits or non-standard semaphore functions (i.e. stuff other than init, post, wait, and destroy)
+* A fully correct solution, even if it's not the one we envisioned, is 20/20